Breakfast on the Deck

 The raucous Westville Kookaburra

-Dragonfly with a point-n-shoot camera
+Dragonfly with my point-n-shoot camera

-The dreaded Westville Pteradactyl
+The dreaded Westville Pterodactyl

 Westville Kookaburra – Brown-hooded Kingfisher